revellved/HTB/StartingPoint/README.md

 ## Tiers

-- Tier0:
+- T I E R 0:
-    > The key is a strong foundation
+    > THE KEY IS A STRONG FOUNDATION
-- Tier1:
+- T I E R 1:
-    > You need to walk before you can run
+    > YOU NEED TO WALK BEFORE YOU CAN RUN
-- Tier2:
+- T I E R 2:
-    > Don't forget to contemplate
+    > DON'T FORGET TO CONTEMPLATE